“A gorgeous estancia set within organic vineyards, offering great food, wine tours and wonderful walks”

 - Great food, married with wine from one of Chile's top producers, and included in the room rate

-- The chance to tour the vineyards, learn about wine production from experts and taste the fruits of their labour
+- The chance to tour the sustainable vineyards, learn about organic and biodynamic wine production from experts, and taste the fruits of their labour

 - The gardens, pool and lakeside restaurant are ideal for a bit of R&R

-- You can also go horse-riding, cycling or hiking if you're feeling enegetic
+- You can also go horse-riding, cycling or hiking if you're feeling energetic

 - It’s a little isolated - there are no shops or other restaurants within walking distance

 - Prices look high - but bear in mind that your stay includes meals, fine wines and a winery tour